 - 1. Research showed our resistant audience spanned a range of behaviour change stages.
 A mixture of channels was required to ensure we could tackle each one of these effectively.
 Different channels were allocated different lead roles as above: - 2.
 We identified how each channel could reach our core audience as efficiently as possible.
 This included recognising the limitations of bought media, and mapping areas of multiple deprivation and low test return rates in order to send trained field teams into hard-to-reach areas and generate PR attention in these locations. - 3.
 We worked out how the Trojan horse of humour could be used to best advantage in each channel.
 E.g. to encourage roadshow interactions, in some locations we placed hidden sound chips under shopping centre benches to give unsuspecting shoppers their own 'hidden voice' experience. - 4.
 Importantly, we identified where to draw the line on humour.
 In PR, for example we decided to focus on compelling case studies of people who'd been successfully treated as a result of returning the test.
 Overlaying humour would have trivialised these powerful stories.

 ORIGINALITY, CREATIVITY, EXECUTION AND IMPLEMENTATION

 TV

-TV set the overall tone for the campaign - helped by the inimitable comic vocal talents of Ford Kiernan.
-The status of TV as a medium also helped convey the importance of the test.
+The TV advert set the overall tone for the campaign - helped by the inimitable vocal talents of popular comedian Ford Kiernan.